Mark-a-Hamilton/Cyber-Care/military/concept.md

 ## new section references

-- [Introduction](./introduction.md)Circular reference back to the introduction
+- [Introduction](./introduction.md) Circular reference back to the introduction